coder-lgtm/docker-k8s/README.md

 The Workshop will be presented in a virtual setting.
 We will have the exact setup on our systems (MacOS Catalina).

-It is advisable but not a mandatory requirement that you have performed these steps beforehand.
-That way, you can follow along during the workshop to launch your Docker Container locally and later to a public cloud.
-(Google Cloud Platform free tier account).
+It is advisable but not mandatory that you have performed these steps beforehand.
+That way, you can follow along during the workshop to launch your Docker Container locally and later to a public cloud (Google Cloud Platform free tier account).

 --------------------------------------------------------

 Built With

-Python
+- Python
-Flask
+- Flask
-docker-engine
+- docker-engine

 --------------------------------------------------------
 Installation